Drywall Hanging Tools Checklist for DIY Beginners

 Saw Horses

-Trying to measure and score drywall on the floor is awkward and inaccurate.
+You need a stable cutting surface.
+Trying to measure and score drywall on the floor is awkward, inaccurate, and hard on your back.

 What They Do

 A pair of sturdy folding saw horses is enough for most projects.
+They also make cutting outlet holes easier and cleaner because you can see what you’re doing.

 Step Ladder